rsksmart/devportal-1.0/content/rsk-devportal/guides/get-crypto-on-rsk/rbtc-wallets.md

 - Users of the wallet don’t need to move to another tool or wallet to make use of this feature.
 - No registration or KYC required.
 - No need to relinquish keys to a counterparty
-- Faster than native RSK PowPeg.
+- Faster than native Rootstock PowPeg.
-- No need for technical expertise or knowledge of the RSK PowPeg to operate.
+- No need for technical expertise or knowledge of the Rootstock PowPeg to operate.

 **Cons**:
 - Users from other wallets need to move funds to the supported wallets to use this functionality.